AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-integration-services.md

     ![][10]

     In a typical SSIS package, you use a number of other components from the SSIS Toolbox in between the source and the destination to restructure, transform, and cleanse your data as it passes through the SSIS data flow.
-To keep this example as simple as possible, we’re connecting the source directly to the destination.
+To keep this example as simple as possible, we're connecting the source directly to the destination.

 ## Step 5: Configure the destination adapter
 1. Double-click the destination adapter to open the **ADO.NET Destination Editor**.